Matgenix/qtoolkit/doc/source/api/index.rst

 API Reference
 #############

-This is the API reference
+This is the API reference.

-.. include:: qtoolkit.rst
+.. include:: modules.rst